privacore/helppages-findx/en/settings/languagedetection.md

-# Set your language on findx
+# Set your language on Findx

 You can select the language you want to use for menus and search results.

-### Show findx buttons, messages and the rest of the interface in your language
+### See Findx buttons, messages and the rest of the interface in your language

-1. Click the **menu icon** to open the findx menu.
+1. Click the **menu icon** to open the Findx menu.
 2. Click **Settings**.
 3. Next to **Web Site Language**, click the drop-down list to select from available languages.
 4. At the bottom of the page, click **Save and Exit**.

-### Show search results in you language
+### Show search results in your language

-findx tries to guess what language you prefer to see results in, but you can also enter the language you want to use in the **Settings** area.
+Findx tries to guess what language you prefer to see results in, but you can also enter the language you want to use in the **Settings** area.

-1. Click the **menu icon** to open the findx menu.
+1. Click the **menu icon** to open the Findx menu.
 2. Click **Settings**.
 3. Next to **Search Results Language**, click the drop-down list to select from available languages.
 4. At the bottom of the page, click **Save and Exit**.

 ### Location/Language Auto-detection

-findx automatically determines the country you're located in so that it can give you the best results.
+Findx can automatically determine the country you're located in so that it can give you the best results.

-***Example:
-You're in London, and prefer UK results.***
+**Example: You're in London, and prefer UK results.**

 Your browser is set to English, but English language results can be from all over the world.
-In order to give you the most relevant information, findx will determine your location and show you UK results.
+In order to give you the most relevant information, findx will automatically determine your location and show you UK results.

 ---

-### How does findx automatically select my language?
+### How does Findx automatically select my language?
-Geographical location (country) is determined before you search findx through a geo-lookup service that's based on your IP address. findx uses the geographic information and your browser language to set the defaults for its interface and search results.
+Geographical location (country) is determined before you search Findx through a geo-lookup service that's based on your IP address.
+Findx uses this geographic information and your browser language to set the defaults for its interface and search results.

-findx doesn't know or save your IP address, and can't associate it with your searches.
+Findx doesn't save your IP address, and can't link it with your searches.